dmerejkowsky/dmenv/README.md

 ## Why Rust?

-* Because I want to make to **never depend** on pip, setuptools or any other internals of pip and virtualenv
 * Because it has excellent support for what we need: manipulate paths and run commands in a cross-platform way
 * Because it's my second favorite language
 * Because distribution is really easy
+* Because by *not* using Python I'm less likely to depend on pip or virtualenv's internals